Igor Vasilyev (politician): Governor of Kirov Oblast

+Personal life

+Igor Vasiliev graduated from music school, he plays the guitar.
+He plays hockey.
+Igor loves animals, he keeps pets like cats and dogs.

-Family and income
+Family

-Vasiliev's wife, Lilia Valentinovna, is, according to official data from the website of the government of the Kirov region, she used to work at MGIMO.
+Vasiliev's wife, Vasilieva Lilia Valentinovna, is, according to official data from the website of the government of the Kirov region, she used to work at MGIMO.
+In 2017 she entered the top 10 richest wives of the heads of regions.

 The exact information about what she was doing now is not publicly available.
 Meanwhile, her income for 2016 (prior to her husband's election as governor) amounted to 17.3 million rubles, and her husband's income was only 3.8 million.
 A year later, Vasilyev's income fell to 2.1 million, and his wife's fell to 2.5 million.

 They have a daughter, Olga, who graduated from MGIMO.

 Criticism

 On the eve of the gubernatorial elections, the Civil Initiatives Committee stated in its report that during the year Vasilyev, being the interim head of the region, had been indirectly campaigning in his favor.
 In particular, the pro-government media actively covered the opening of new hospitals by Vasilyev, although they were built under the Belykhs.
 LDPR candidate for governor Kirill Cherkasov said on the air of Echo of Moscow: “The team of the interim governor Igor Vasilyev consists of non-professionals who absolutely do not understand the problems of the Kirov region.
 Key positions in the current regional government are occupied by the Vikings.
-Obviously, Igor Vasiliev did not fulfill his promise to rely on local personnel.".
+Obviously, Igor Vasiliev did not fulfill his promise to rely on local personnel."